apstndb/execspansql/README.md

 ```

 #### PROFILE with complex typed parameterized values

+You can use subset of literal syntax to execute a query.

+Note: It only emulates literals and doesn't emulate coercion.

 ```
 $ execspansql --sql='SELECT * FROM UNNEST(@arr) WITH OFFSET' --param='arr=[STRUCT<pk INT64, col STRING>(1, "foo"), (42, "foobar")]' --query-mode=PROFILE